Remain & Restore

 JRS Middle East and North Africa (MENA) serves displaced people in Jordan, Lebanon, Iraq, and Syria – accompanying them through some of the most challenging times in their lives.
 Our work is driven by building inclusive community – providing education and an opportunity to hope for children, home visits and psychosocial support to all who have experienced the trauma of displacement, livelihoods training and opportunities to rebuild, and services that meet basic health, nutrition, and housing needs.

 Join JRS/USA with Fr.
-Dan Corrou, S.J., JRS MENA Regional Director to learn more about the ongoing issues and needs in the Middle East region, JRS’s approach to respond, and what you can do to help.
+Dan Corrou, S.J., JRS MENA Regional Director, and Fr.
+Joe Cassar, S.J., JRS Iraq Country Director, to learn more about the ongoing issues and needs in the Middle East region, JRS’s approach to respond, and what you can do to help.

 Please continue to check back as we update tour details.